archywigglestyn/The-Smokey-Powell/README.md

 Included are links below or look above in the files.

-The shared particle app https://go.particle.io/shared_apps/5c64e3e1db250300226cc41c You will need to copy it to your apps so you can modify it.
+The shared particle app https://go.particle.io/shared_apps/5c6e08c1d71ca3001585fe01 You will need to copy it to your apps so you can modify it.

 The Blynk App (Look Above) Download Blynk.
 In Blynk there is an option take a picture of the QR code.

 The circuit board gerber file	(Look Above)  Send this Zip file in to order a board.
 Board dimensions are 4.75"x2.5" I may also decide to sell them

-where I have my curcuit boards made http://www.pcbunlimited.com/ They are great quality and cheap!
+where I have my circuit boards made http://www.pcbunlimited.com/ They are great quality and cheap!

 schematic of circuit board	(Look Above)